velocity303/puppet-runit/README.md

 *down*: True if the service should not be started automatically as soon as the service directory is created.
 Default: false

+*command*: The command to run to start the service.
+Default is 'sleep 60' as the run script is usually overwritten by another module, but this is useful for simple commands.

 ## User services